sdkbox-doc/en/src/facebook/v3-js/usage.md

 | exclude_ids | a comma separated FB ids to exclude from the result. |
 | limit | number of friends per page. |

-A call to `requestInvitableFriends()` will return a different collection of friends per call, and it is Facebook's decision which ones to return first.
+A call to `requestInvitableFriends({})` will return a different collection of friends per call, and it is Facebook's decision which ones to return first.
 This function returns a `FBInvitableFriendsInfo` object, which will contain a collection of the friends data and a pagination cursor object which has URLS for requesting the next and previous page of invitable friends.

 The *custom invite dialog* is only available for games with a __canvas implementation__ for the Facebook application.
 The __canvas__ must be defined but doesn't need to how any web content.
 If the __canvas__ is not defined a *standard invite dialog* is used instead.